The Summer Slide In Schools: What Teachers Should Know About Memory and Summer Learning Loss – And How To Fix It

 Of course, once students have had an initial, possibly unsuccessful attempt at retrieving a memory, at that point the teacher should re-teach it.
 This time, when it is remembered again, the memory will be stronger.
 That is why some schools start each maths lesson with a problem from the previous lesson.

 Additional reading: Clare has written a blog about retrieval practice in the classroom and how it can benefit pupils’ long-term memory.
 It is packed with useful tips and techniques that can be applied not only to stopping the summer slide, but also to improving pupils’ recollection of information throughout the school year.

 Optimising the process

 Retrieving something once usually isn’t enough to build a strong, durable memory.
-Ideally students should be asked to practice concepts at increasing intervals; a day later, a week later, a month later, 6 months later.
+Ideally students should be asked to engage in deliberate practice of concepts at increasing intervals; a day later, a week later, a month later, 6 months later.

 The brain gets the message: this stuff is important.

 What makes these memories even stronger is if their recovery arrives out of the blue, in the middle of learning about something else.

 For example, in the middle of a sequence of lessons about fractions, give pupils a few subtraction questions to work on.

 This is effective because the brain has to think particularly hard when asked to retrieve something it wasn’t expecting to.
 Research has shown that this ‘interleaved’ practice is more likely to result in strong memories.